KevinVuongly/programmeerproject/REPORT.md

 ### Files and functions
 ##### main.js
 In this file, all the visualizations ultimately happen.
 Here are where all the visualizations are called for.
+The functions that this file calls for are listed on other .js files which are listed below.
-To keep unit interfaces small, I decided to keep the __updateData__, which obviously updates the data formatting, and __updateRadarValues__, which updates the values needed for the radar chart, in the main file.
+THe functions __updateData__, which obviously updates the data formatting, and __updateRadarValues__, which updates the values needed for the radar chart, in the main file.
+Both functions will be called for when the user picks a year out through the slider.

+##### slider.js
+This file contains external code that I used to construct the slider.

+##### d3-tip.js
+This file contains external code that I used to construct the tooltips.

+##### scatterplot.js
+This file contains all global variables and interactivity functions needed for the scatterplot.
+- __getMinimum__ function is used to determine the ranges of the datasets.
+It ignores an element if it is irrelevant.
+In my case, the element is irrelevant if it has the value of 0 which means that the data isn't available for that given country.
+- __calcLinear__ function calculates the regression line according to the data provided.
+- __updateScatter__ function updates the scatterplot to it's new values.
+- __drawRegression__ function draws the regression line.
+This should be called for immediately after the calcLinear is called for.

+##### radarchart.js
+This file contains all global variables and functions needed for the radar chart.
+- __createMin__ function is used to get the minimum value of an array.
+This function is linked with the getMinimum function in scatterplot.js.
+- __createMax__ function does exactly the same as createMin with the difference that it is used to get the maximum value of the array.
+- __draw__ is the external code that draws the radar chart.

 ## Challenges met